Aircoookie/WLED-Docs/docs/features/settings.md

 Target brightness | 0..255 | What brightness the light should have after time is over.
 0=off.
-Fade down | Y/N | Gradually fades down the light over the duration instead of turning it off at the end Palette blending | select | Choose how the palette wraps at the end (seam) Reverse LED order | Y/N | Mirrors the LEDs (last LED is first) Skip first LED | Y/N | Will turn off the first LED and shift the remaining by 1 (1st LED used as a signal repeater)
+Fade down | Y/N | Gradually fades down the light over the duration instead of turning it off at the end Palette blending | select | Choose how the palette wraps at the end (seam)

 ## User Interface settings